polybar/polybar-scripts/polybar-scripts/info-timezone/README.md

 ## Configuration

-Replace the `TIMEZONES` list in the script with the timezones of your choice.
+Add the timezones of your choice inside `info-timezone.sh`.
 You can add as many timezones as you desire.

 To change the date format, replace `FORMAT` variable in info-timezone.sh with the format of your choice.